 Our weather forecast for Blackpool in Lancashire is split into two widgets.
 The first shows a timeline containing temperature, wind, sunrise/sunset and chance of rain, whilst the second shows the forecast for the week ahead including severe weather alerts when available.

 In this 'you may also like' section we list by order of being the closest some more beaches, things to see and do, places to eat and upcoming events.

 - St Annes Beach is a few miles down the coast from Blackpool and St Anne’s is a great contrast to the bustling Blackpool Beaches.
 The beach is very long, and when the tide is out it can take a long walk to get to the sea.
 It also often seems as though the tide never comes in.
-Facilities include parking, toilets, food options and pier.
+Facilities at the beach include parking, toilets, beach hut rental, food options and pier.

 - Lytham St Annes lifeboat station was established in 1851 and today, the station operates two lifeboats, one at Lytham and one at St Annes.
 1886 saw the worst lifeboat disaster.
 Quote from RNLI site: “1886 9 December saw the worst disaster in lifeboat history.
 Lytham, St Annes and Southport lifeboats were launched to the German barque Mexico in distress off Southport.
 The Lytham lifeboat, with great difficulty, rescued her crew of 12.
 Meanwhile, the Southport lifeboat was capsized by a heavy sea; 14 of her crew had drowned and there were only two survivors.
 The St Annes lifeboat was washed ashore the next day and her entire crew of 13 had drowned.”